utsaslab/crashmonkey/README.md

 ### Getting Setup ###

 #### Setting Up a VM ####
 The easiest (and recommended) way to start working on (or using) CrashMonkey is to setup a virtual machine and run everything in the VM.
 This is partly so that any bugs in the kernel module don't bring down your whole system and partly because I just find it easier.
 In the future I may try to get a Docker running with all the needed packages and files so that things are easy to setup and get running.
-In the meantime, you should spin up an Ubuntu 14.04 LTS VM and work on there.
-Since the kernel versions changed between Ubuntu 14.04 and Ubuntu 16.04, I am not sure (and have not tested) whether CrashMoneky will work on 16.04 yet.
-The version of the kernel that CrashMonkey is known to work on is 3.13.0-121-generic.
-I have heard that the latest updates of 14.04.5 have newer 4.x kernels which are not yet compatible with CrashMonkey.
-The Ubuntu VM that you create will need the following packages to properly build and run CrashMonkey:
+In the meantime, you should spin up an Ubuntu 14.04 LTS or Ubuntu 16.04.2 LTS VM and work on there. **CrashMonkey is known to work on kernel versions 3.13.0-121-generic and 4.4.0-62-generic.** The Ubuntu VM that you create will also need the following packages to properly build and run CrashMonkey:

 * make
 * git